The Best Commercial Vehicle

 Despite the range of coverage offered by commercial vehicle insurance, there are certain things it won’t help you with.
 They are:

-As its name suggests, commercial vehicle insurance is strictly for commercially owned vehicles.
+As its name suggests, commercial car insurance is strictly for commercially owned vehicles.
 In cases where an employee uses their personal vehicle for business purposes, you would have to make certain adjustments to your commercial vehicle coverage or get a separate policy stating that your personal car or an employee’s car will be utilized for business purposes.

 Your commercial vehicle insurance will not cover any rented or leased vehicles that you might use for your business.
 If there’s an accident with a rented vehicle your company can be held accountable.
 In such cases, non-owned auto insurance can be applicable.
 This policy will also be viable for the above-mentioned instances in which your business temporarily utilizes an employee’s vehicle for business purposes.